chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator-part-2.md

 ---
 title: 'Building an expression evaluator (continued)'
 date: 2021-03-15T15:49:42Z
-draft: true
+draft: false
 tags: [algorithms, javascript]
 url: evaluator-2
 ---

 In my [previous post](/evaluator/), we explored how expression evaluation works and built a program, `evaluate`, that returns the result of an arithmetic expression.

 Here, we'll extend the evaluator with a few more features.
 First, we'll add support for predefined functions, like `MAX` and `SQRT`.
 Then, we'll add relational operations: three new operators (`<`, `>`, `=`) and an `IF` function.
 And finally, we'll create an environment: a place to store and retrieve the results of an expression.

 Let's start with a recap of the evaluation process.
 In the first stage of evaluation, the program extracts the tokens in the arithmetic expression string.
 (Tokens are the smallest, meaningful units of an expression.
 Numbers and symbols are tokens, but whitespace characters aren't.)